8 Small Online Businesses You Can Start Without Much Capital or Code

-Print-on-demand is a low-cost and easy to set up a way of offering custom-made merchandise like mugs, clothing, magnets, diaries and other printable items to your customers.
-It's a great way to monetise an existing blog by selling your printed merchandise, but you can also set up a full-fledged e-commerce store if you have the right niche.
+Print-on-demand is a low-cost and easy-to-set-up way of offering custom-made merchandise like mugs, clothing, magnets, diaries, and other printable items to your customers.
+It's a great way to monetize an existing blog by selling your printed merchandise, but you can also set up a full-fledged e-commerce store if you have the right niche.
 You create your designs and then outsource them to any one of many suppliers who then handle everything, from printing your designs on the merchandise of your choice to shipping it to your customers.

 Once you have your e-commerce website set up, you will need to select a print provider.
 A print provider is a third-party business application that will help you print and ship your orders.
 Many of these print-on-demand suppliers integrate directly with e-commerce platforms like Shopify, so you will be able to handle order processing from within just one application.
 Some of the most popular ones that integrate directly with Shopify are Printful, Gooten and Printify.